wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Then we create a small shell script to run the gas assembler (as) and the linker (ld) on the output of the assembler.

-Say for example we call our assembly code file fib.s, to run the assembler we would run `as -gstabs -o fib.o fib.s`
+Say for example we call our assembly code file fib1.s, to run the assembler we would run `as -gstabs -o fib.o fib.s`

 - `-gstabs` adds debugging info
 - `-o fib.o` specifies our object file
 - `fib.s` is our source code

 The object file is a binary with all the symbols and source included, which included the raw machine code to run.
 We then link the resultant object file to convert our object file into a binary application.
-The linker also converts our symbolic references (such as \_start in our case) to relative numeric references to where the symbols will reside in memory when the binary is run as an application.
+The linker also converts our symbolic references (such as `\_start` in our case) to relative numeric references to where the symbols will reside in memory when the binary is run as an application.

 If we were to run `ld -o fib fib.o`, we should now have a new binary application with the permissions 0755 set.
 If you run the application it will do nothing.
 But more importantly, it won't segfault, which is a good thing and indicates the application has exited gracefully.